 To prepare for cleaning a vinyl fence, you will want to decide if you are going to use a bucket of soapy water, a vinyl cleaning solution (can be purchased at your local hardware store), or a combination of both.
+Also, the awesome sprays has proven to work wonders as well as the dawn dish soap as our customers would say!
 If you are using a bucket of soapy water you will want to fill the bucket with water to your desired amount and mix an environmentally safe cleaning solution in the bucket.
 (TIP: If it is environmentally safe, it is vinyl fence safe)

 After you have your bucket of soapy water, all you must do now is get your soft cloth rag wet via the water in the bucket and wipe down the areas of the fence that need to be wiped down.
 If you are using a spray bottle of vinyl cleaning solution, just spray the areas of the fence that need cleaned and wipe with a dry soft cloth rag.
 When you are finished cleaning an area of the fence, rinse it off with a water hose and allow it to air dry.

 Things to Avoid:

 - NEVER place a barbeque next to your vinyl fence

 - NEVER screw attachments to your vinyl fence this could void your warranty.

 - AVOID hanging heavy items on your vinyl fence (i.e. potted plants, heavy ornaments.)

 HOW TO CLEAN & STAIN A WOOD FENCE:

 - Water Hose or Power Washer (for deep cleaning and removing old paint)